 Regardless of sexual violence, farmworkers struggle to find affordable, habitable and safe housing.
-When farmworkers live in employer-controlled housing, federal and state law provides for the minimal requirements that an employer must abide by when providing housing; however, these laws are frequently violated.
+When farmworkers live in employercontrolled housing, federal and state law provides for the minimal requirements that an employer must abide by when providing housing; however, these laws are frequently violated.
 When housing is not provided by the employer, low wages and temporary work leave farmworkers with limited options.
-Frequently, what they can afford is in substandard condition such as housing with leaky plumbing, lack of hot water, inoperable power, missing window screens, broken windows, and/or no locks on doors or windows.
+Frequently, what they can afford is in substandard conditions such as housing with leaky plumbing, lack of hot water, inoperable power, missing window screens, broken windows, and/or no locks on doors or windows.
 This is not only potentially unhealthy, but it is also unsafe for victims of sexual violence.
 As described previously, farmworkers may share living space with many others-some of whom they may not knowto either save money or simply afford housing.
 High density living situations put a strain on the housing and its condition, for instance, when there are 20 people in three rooms and one bathroom meant for a family of four.
 These cohabitation situations also increase farmworkers' vulnerability to sexual violence.

-Farmworkers are often faced with unsafe and unhealthy living conditions regardless of whether they seek public, private or employerowned housing.
+Farmworkers are often faced with unsafe and unhealthy living conditions regardless of whether they seek public, private or employer-owned housing.
 However, if farmworkers live in housing that is owned and controlled by the employer, there is an additional concern that the perpetrator-if a coworker or supervisor-may also have access to victims' residences.
-If possible, create a safety plan with farmworker clients that includes support from other co-workers residing at the same location.
-When working with farmworker victims, ask if they want to remain in their current housing or if new housing needs to be located.
-Keep in mind that this decision may impact other family members who may also need to be relocated with them, as well as new school enrollment for the children.
+If possible, create a safety plan that includes support from other co-workers residing at the same location.